 Training, qualifications & experience

-I have over 18 years experience as a qualified counsellor and psychotherapist with over 12 years experience as a clinical supervisor of qualified counsellors and counsellors in training.
-I have an established private practice which was set up in 2000.
+I have 20 years plus experience as a qualified counsellor, psychotherapist and clinical supervisor of qualified counsellors, counsellors in training and psychotherapists.
+I have an established private practice which I set up in 2000.

-The organisations I have worked for are Cruse Bereavement as a counsellor; Wessex Counselling Service as a counsellor, an approved therapist for their trainees and training supervisor; Southside Family Project as a counsellor and supervisor (currently); Penny Brohn Cancer Care as a supervisor.
+The organisations I have worked for are Cruse Bereavement as a counsellor; Wessex Counselling Service as a counsellor, an approved therapist for their trainees and training supervisor; Southside Family Project as a counsellor and supervisor; Penny Brohn Cancer Care as a supervisor.

-I am a Friend of Wessex Counselling Service (an affiliate of Westminster Pastoral Foundation, London) from whom I gained a diploma in counselling in 1999.
+I am an Associate Member of Wessex Counselling Service from whom I gained a diploma in counselling in 1999.
+At that time Wessex was affiliated to and accredited by Westminster Pastoral Foundation, London.

 I am a registered member of the British Association of Counsellors and Psychotherapists (MBACP) and abide by their Code of Ethics and Good Practice.

-I am an Associate Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
+I am a Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
 I also abide by their Code of Ethics and Good Practice.

 Areas of counselling I deal with

-My current fee is £45 per session.
-Some reduced fees may be available where appropriate.
+My current fee is £58 per fifty minute session.
+The initial session usually lasts up to one and a quarter hours and has a fee of £70.
+Some reduced fees for ongoing work may be available where appropriate.
 Please feel free to discuss this at the initial session.

 If you feel counselling or psychotherapy may be of help please get in touch by 'phone or email, whichever you prefer.
 I offer sessions outside 9am-5pm, so if this is a concern, please get in touch to find out what might be possible.